Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Include any relevant experience you have gained through volunteering or internships
+- Give examples of any experience you’ve gained through volunteering or interning

-- Be sure to highlight any accomplishments or responsibilities you held in these roles
+- You should highlight any achievements or responsibilities you fulfilled in these positions.

 References: